 The visual design industry is constantly evolving with new technologies and trends.
 This means the design skill set sought by businesses is always in a flux.
 So, staying ahead of the game means acquiring or honing skills that are in demand.

-56 percent of marketers say that they use a visual or infographic in almost every piece of the published content.
-Also, 55 percent of marketers produce social media graphics more than any other visual content.
-Hence, the demand for skilled designers will always be high and they’ll be paid well too!
+56 percent of marketers3 say that they use a visual or infographic in almost every piece of the published content.
+Also, 55 percent of marketers produce social media graphics24 more than any other visual content.
+Hence, the demand for skilled designers will always be high and they’ll be paid well too25!

 Trend 15: Interactive infographics are the best